jtschwar/tomo_TV/README.md

 tomo_TV uses the Eigen library for C++ linear algebra and sparse computations (available as a thirdparty submodule).

-# Compilign GPU Projection Operators and Reconstruction Scripts
+# Compiling GPU Projection Operators and Reconstruction Scripts

 For GPU accelerated forward and back-projection operators, we utilize the ASTRA toolbox (https://github.com/astra-toolbox/astra-toolbox).
 Tomo_tv uses a couple custom written C++ scripts to link the two packages together.
 Replace the \*.cpp / \*.hpp and follow the compilation directions on the github repository to build the source files.
 Once all the necessary dependencies are compiled, move to tomo_TV/gpu_3D/Utils to find the Makefile.
 Open make.inc and specify the paths for the ASTRA, CUDA and HDF5 libraries.